Freedom Quest Youth Services Society

 • Contact Us

-Freedom Quest is an agency that is made up of creative, knowledgable, and skilled individuals who have backgrounds in child & youth care, social work, counselling, psychology, and related fields.
+Freedom Quest is an agency that is made up of creative, knowledgeable, and skilled individuals who have backgrounds in child & youth care, social work, counselling, psychology, and related fields.
 What these individuals share is a passion for supporting young people in talking about what is going on in their lives, thinking about what they might want to do next, and empowering them to move forward.

 Executive Team